Donauparkstadion: History

 FC Blau-Weiß Linz will return from the Linz stadium to the Donauparkstadion.
 Before the move, the stadium in the Donaupark is to be renovated and in future it will offer space for 4,000 to 6,000 spectators.
 The renovation will start in summer 2021.
 The state of Upper Austria will support the project financially.

+The stadium has been completed in 2023 and planned play from 2023–24 season.

+From 2023–24 season, Donauparkstadion will be renaming to Hofmann Personal Stadion due to sponsorship renovation stadium ahead of Austrian Bundesliga.

+On 15 July 2023, Blau-Weiß Linz officially first matches at Hofmann Personal Stadion against PSV in friendly match, first goal in new stadium was Ronivaldo but loses 1-2.

+Public transport

+Private

+The stadium is on Straßerau, which can be reached via the Hafenstraße junction of the Mühlkreis Autobahn and Hafenstraße.

+Bus

+The bus stops closest to the stadium are Petzoldstraße and Schlachthof on line 27 of the Linz Linien.